boyanio/angular-wasm/README.md

 - **Proof of Work** is a simple [Proof of Work](https://en.bitcoin.it/wiki/Proof_of_work) system (similar to the one used in bitcoin), which demonstrates activities that might take long time to complete.
 - **Person Record** shows how to pass complex data between JavaScript and WebAssembly.

-## Prerequisites

-C/C++ code is built using Emscripten inside Docker, so you will need Docker running on your machine.

 ## Build

+You need Docker installed on your machine to compile the C/C++ examples to WebAssembly.

-To build the demo, run the following in the root folder:
+To build the demo locally run:

 ```
 npm i